bytebase/bytebase.com/content/docs/get-started/self-host.md

 By default, container listens on [port 80](https://github.com/bytebase/bytebase/blob/main/scripts/Dockerfile#L98).
 You can overwrite the port by supplying `--port`.

-Run the following command to start Bytebase on container port `8080` and bind to localhost `5678`.
+Run the following command to start Bytebase on container port `8080` and map it to localhost port `5678`.

-<IncludeBlock url="/docs/get-started/install/terminal-docker-run-command"></IncludeBlock>
+<IncludeBlock url="/docs/get-started/install/terminal-docker-run"></IncludeBlock>

 Bytebase will store its data under `~/.bytebase/data` , you can reset all data by running command: